maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 [Bitbucket][] is an alternative service you can use:

-    git remote add origin https://<Bitbucket username>@bitbucket.org/<Bitbucket username>/appenetic.git
+    $ git remote add origin https://<Bitbucket username>@bitbucket.org/<Bitbucket username>/appenetic.git
-    git push -u origin --all   # pushes up the repo and its refs for the first time git push -u origin --tags  # pushes up any tags
+    $ git push -u origin --all   # pushes up the repo and its refs for the first time
+    $ git push -u origin --tags  # pushes up any tags

 #### Task 3: Remove Unnecessary Files

-Out-of-the-box Rails comes with a few files that should be deleted.
+Out-of-the-box Rails 3.x comes with a few files that should be deleted.
 After testing that your application works, delete:

 - public/index.html
 - assets/images/rails.png

+In Rails 3.x and greater the following two files can be deleted:

 - app/views/layouts/application.html.erb
 - README.rdoc

-The last two deletions will be replaced in the next task by files from our [starter code][]: `application.html.haml` and `README.md`.
+These files will be replaced in the next task with files from our [starter code][]: `application.html.haml` and `README.md`.

 Commit your changes.